fastapi/sqlmodel/docs/tutorial/where.md

 And when we use these special **class attributes** in a `.where()`, during execution of the program, the special class attribute will know that the comparison only applies for the values that are not `NULL` in the database, and it will work correctly.

-But the editor doesn't know that it's a special **class attribute**, so it tries to help us preventing an error (that in this case is a false alarm).
+But the editor doesn't know that it's a special **class attribute**, so it tries to help us prevent an error (that in this case is a false alarm).

 Nevertheless, we can easily fix it. 🎉